-Although originating in Africa, they have become quite popular today as pets, so they are now found in captivity all over the world.
+Although originating in Africa, they have become quite popular today as pets, so they are now found in captivity worldwide.

-Due to owners releasing their pet ball pythons, there is now a small feral population living in the Florida Everglades.
+Due to owners releasing their pet ball pythons, there is now a tiny feral population living in the Florida Everglades.

 Ball Pythons Natural Habitat & Lifestyle